LD4/ld4-community-recon/README.md

 ### Scope

-*(the following will be confirmed with participants at our kick-off call)*

 This LD4 Community group is an effort to:
 - generate a shared understanding of what reconciliation work entails, including use cases and user stories;
 - build collaboration for existing or emerging reconciliation tool development;